open-cogsci/osdoc/content/pages/download.md

 		Unzip and run!
 Based on Python 3.7 for 64 bit systems
 	</span>
 </a>

+Some Python packages, notably PyGaze, are not compatible with Python 3, and are therefore not available in the Python 3 packages of OpenSesame.
+If you want to use those, please download the Python 2 package.

 <a role="button" class="btn btn-default btn-align-left" href="$url-windows-exe-py2$">
 	Windows installer (.exe)